icon-project/community/guidelines/technical/software-development-guidelines.md

 A release that contains one or more breaking changes increases SemVer major.<br>
 A release that contains one or more `feat` commits increases SemVer minor.<br>
 A release that contains one or more `fix` commits increases SemVer patch.

+### Body

+The body should include the motivation for the change and contrast this with previous behavior.

+### Footer
+The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

+**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
+The rest of the commit message is then used for this.

 ### Examples